DFE-Digital/standards/README.md

-# Design Manual
+# Standards

-This is a DfE Manual
+This is the Standards in Department for Education service

 ## Prerequisites